mvnrsa/FiberyAPIs/README.md

 The method accepts a second `tag` parameter which adds a tag to the webhook url to make finding calls in log files easier.

-Use the `webhooks` method to list any existing webhooks and the `delete_webhook` method to deleted one.
+Use the `webhooks` method to list any existing webhooks and the `delete_webhook` method to delete one.

 ### Caution

-Note that for the webhooks to really work, you have to have the `fibery_map` set up properly with the Fibery and Laravel entity/model and field names and have some fields marked a reference fields so that the API client can figure out which enities map to which models.
+Note that for the webhooks to really work, you have to have the `fibery_map` set up properly with the Fibery and Laravel entity/model and field names and have some fields marked as reference fields so that the API client can figure out which enities map to which models.

 Unfortunately the webhook payloads (effects) do not contain enough data on their own to make such a determination so the client has to fetch more fields from Fibery to match the first time a specific model is updated.
-The fibery IDs of the models are stored using a FiberyMap model and the fibery_map table.
+The Fibery IDs of the models are stored using a `FiberyMap` model in the `fibery_map` table.

 ### Example

-Using our hypothetical Currency model as an example again, Fibery may have a `Code` field that matched the model's `code` column.
-Then the `Currency/Code` field can be set up to match `code` and `Currency` and if is marked as a refernce field the API client will use the Code/code to figur out which model in Laravel matches which entity in Fibery.
+Using our hypothetical Currency model as an example again, Fibery may have a `Code` field that matches the model's `code` column.
+Then the `Currency/Code` field can be set up to match `code` and `Currency` and if it is marked as a refernce field the API client will use the Code/code to figure out which model in Laravel matches which entity in Fibery.